adolfoweloy/adolfoweloy.github.io/_posts/2016-09-07-rabbitmq-study.en.md

 description: Basics about AMQP protocol and RabbitMQ with Java
 ---

 AMQP protocol (Advanced Message Queue Protocol) is an asynchronous message exchange specification which allows for interoperability between different platforms.
 That is one of the main features provided by AMQP.
-Besides the possibilities to achieve the same with JMS (another specification that provides asynchronous message exchange), JMS rely with proprietary solutions with some drawbacks depending on regarded context.
-This post's goal is to provide summary content around what I had studied about AMQP.
-If you want to see more detailed comparision between AMQP and JMS it worths reading [Understanding the Diferences between AMQP and JMS](http://www.wmrichards.com/amqp.pdf) by Mark Richards.
+Besides the possibilities to achieve the same with JMS (another specification that provides asynchronous message exchange), JMS rely on proprietary solutions with some drawbacks depending on the context.
+This post's goal is to provide summary content around what I had studied about AMQP, so I won't dive into explaining the differences between JMS and AMQP here.
+There was a really nice article written by Mark Richards in the past, but the link to that article is currently broken at the time of writing the update to this post (2025).

 ## General AMQP's architecture
-Before start using any AMQP broker, I figured out to understand the main components from AMQP model and how they interact with each other.
+Before start using any AMQP broker, it is worth understanding the main components from AMQP model and how they interact with each other.
 The three main components are:
   - **Exchange**: this component receives messages and routes them to proper message queues.

   - **Message queue**: responsible for keeping messages and to forward them to binded consumers.

   - **Binding**: binds exchanges with message queues defining routing rules.

-Besides to know AMQP's main components it's important to know the entities involved in exchanging messages with an AMQP server.
+Besides the main components, it's also important to know the entities involved in the process of message exchange in an AMQP server:

-  - **Publisher**: is the entity responsible for sending messages to queue's server (broker).
-A publisher usually present messages to an Exchange which in turn decides the message queue to forward.
+  - **Publisher**: the entity responsible for sending messages to the broker.
+In AMQP terms, the publisher usually sends messages to an Exchange which in turn decides which message queue to forward them.
+A service or application here is a good example of a publisher.

-  - **Consumer**: consumes from message queues (likely to perform some processing based on message's content).
+  - **Consumer**: consumes from message queues (likely to perform some processing based on message's content), e.g. another decoupled service that processes messages from the queue.

-  - **Broker**: is the queues server which implements the AMQP specification.
+  - **Broker**: is the queues server which implements the AMQP specification, e.g. RabbitMQ.

 The figure that follows shows tha basic components addressed so far and how they relate to each other:

 ![AMQP's architecture]({{ "/assets/amqp.png" | absolute_url }})

-And now lets take a look for more detail on each component:
+And now lets take a dive in more details on each component:

 ### Message Queues

 Message queues have some properties that when combined together can be used to build conventional entities from middlewares.
-Some properties that worth studying are:
+Some properties that are worth studying are:

-  - **private or shared**: this property defines if it's a private message queue with just one consumer allowed to listen for messages or if it's a shared queue where more than one consumer are allowed to listen for messages.
+  - **private or shared**: this property defines if it's a private message queue with just one consumer allowed to listen for messages or if it's a shared queue where more than one consumer is allowed to listen for messages.
 Queues declared as **exclusive** are considered private queues.

   - **durable or temporary**: defines if a queue will be destroyed or not when rebooting the server.